tonstey/cse15l-lab-reports/lab2.md

 ![Image](Lab2Hello.png) \
-The method that was called was the handleRequest method.\
+The method that was called was the start method in the Server class, handleRequest method in the Handler class.\
 The argument for this method is the URL of the server.\
 There are two relevant fields to the method: str and num.\
 The values of these two are "" and 0, respectively.\